-Jackson Hospital now offers an exciting new approach to pre- and post-operative care for our total joint replacement patients—JointCamp.® This program recognizes that people who have total joint replacement aren’t “sick.”
+Jackson Hospital offers an exciting approach to pre- and post-operative care for our total joint replacement patients.
+This program recognizes that people who have total joint replacement aren't "sick."
 They simply have painful joints.
-We’ve designed the Orthopedic and Joint Center to be a more holistic healing model that helps patients and their families focus on recovery.
+We've designed the Orthopedic and Joint Center to be a more holistic healing model that helps patients and their families focus on recovery.

-Another key to success is the patient’s coach—a family member or friend who will help them along throughout the recovery process.
+Another key to success is the patient's coach—a family member or friend who will help them throughout the recovery process.
+All total joint replacement patients are highly encouraged to attend Joint Venture class at Jackson Hospital.
 Together the patient and coach learn about the procedure and recovery, improving their knowledge and expectations.

-This prototype is now being used in more than 150 hospitals nationwide, and the results are encouraging.
-On average, patients are leaving the hospital sooner and with a better range of motion.
+At Jackson Hospital we take great pride in the success of our Joint Program.
+On average, our patients are leaving the hospital sooner and with better range of motion.